Washington Home Offer Forms

 - tax/parcel number

-- items included in transaction (dishwasher, stove, )
+- items included in the transaction (dishwasher, stove, )

 - purchase price